Buying and Selling Second Hand Nappies

-Think carefully about the price you ask for them, check out current rrp prices to give you a guide.
+- Think carefully about the price you ask for them: check out current retail prices to give you a guide.
 People normally won't buy second hand if they can buy new for only a few pounds more.

-When you post items make sure you send recorded and get a free certificate of postage.
-If your your parcel gets lost in the post you'll need to reinburse the purchaser and make a claim against Royal Mail.
+- When you post items, make sure you send recorded and get a free certificate of postage.
+If your your parcel gets lost in the post you'll need to reimburse the purchaser and make a claim against Royal Mail.

 Advice for Buyers

-Check the condition of the nappies carefully with the seller.
-If this is over the internet see if you can get photos and detailed description of the nappies and any wear and tear.
+- Check the condition of the nappies carefully with the seller.
+If buying online, check photos and get a detailed description of the nappies and any wear and tear.

-Check how many children the nappies have been used on.
+- How many children have the nappies have been used on?
 The more children the less life will be left in them.

-Check out the prices of the nappies if you buy new and consider the cost of postage.
-Often buying new you get free shipping over a certain amount (£25 at The Nappy Lady).
+- Check out the prices of the nappies if you buy new and consider the cost of postage.
+Often buying new you get free shipping over a certain amount.
 If you buy one or two nappies here and there from different sellers the shipping can soon add up.

-We have a Facebook group where you can buy and sell your "preloved" nappies for free.
+There is a very active buying and selling market on Facebook so have a look at the many selling groups available.
+The Nappy Lady has our own Facebook group where you can buy and sell your preloved nappies for free.
 We are not responsible for the condition of the nappies or details of the sale but provide a group where we're refer people to.
-Follow the link below:

 You could also try local Marketplace or Gumtree pages online, or if you'd prefer to buy and sell in person to see the nappies first, many areas host 'baby and children's market' events or similar.